theodo/TheodoRogerCmsBundle/Resources/doc/01-installation.md

 If you don't feel like having Roger in separate db, the Symfony Standard Edition default config will work out of the box.
 Just generate your schema/migrations and update your db.

-### Step 7: Read the docs

-For more documentation, check out the Resources/doc folder.